kaugm/mmwm/README.md

 Hotkey & function to pop a window in and out of floating mode\
 Solitary and fullscreen windows on the desktop now have borders\
 Hotkey to reset master window size\
-Command executed when clicking on root window (the desktop).
-Can launch a program or run a script, etc\
+Command executed when clicking on root window (the desktop)\
-Dynamic window border colors from pywal or other program (not in Vendorkeys branch)
+Dynamic window border colors from pywal or other program

 #### Added features (other branches)
-Brightness and volume XF86Keysym support for laptop keys (Vendorkeys branch)\
+Brightness and volume XF86Keysym support for laptop keys (Vendorkeys)\

 #### TODO